Magirus-Deutz-Str. 12, D-89077 Ulm, Germany

 After expiration of the additional period the Seller is entitled to terminate the contract in whole or partly by notice in writing and claim damages including claims for loss of profit.

-6.1 Unless otherwise agreed, all payments must be effected by advance payment.
+6.1 Unless otherwise agreed, all payments must be made by advance payment.
 If the contractual partners agree on a documentary letter of credit the “Uniform Customs and Practices for Documentary Credits” of the International Chamber of Commerce, Paris (UCP 600) are applicable.
 Unless determined otherwise in the Seller’s order confirmation all payments shall be effected in EURO without regard to any deviations of the currency exchange rate and without any reduction or discount “free pay office” of the Seller.

 6.2 In case of late payment, the Seller is entitled to interest from the date on which payment was due.
 The rate of interest shall be 8 percentage points above the prime bank rate of the European Central Bank.
 The Seller in so far may suspend performance of the contract.
 If the Buyer has not paid the agreed amount within a reasonable additional period not to exceed 1 month after the payment was due, the Seller shall be entitled to terminate the contract by notice in writing and claim compensation for any loss including claims for loss of profit it has incurred.